 8. 27.
-CHORUS and SOLOISTS - Countertenor
+CHORUS and SOLOISTS Countertenor Let old Timotheus yield the prize, Or both divide the crown:

-Let old Timotheus yield the prize, Or both divide the crown: He rais'd a mortal to the skies, She drew an Angel down.
+Or both divide the crown: He rais'd a mortal to the skies, She drew an Angel down.

 Ode for the Birthday of Queen Anne